-\paragraph{Upper Lower Swap \cite{gagiano2021robustness}} randomly selects a fixed $\theta$ percent of the words in the LLM-generated text, and changes the first letter to uppercase if originally lowercase, and vice versa.
+\textbf{Upper Lower Swap.} \cite{gagiano2021robustness} randomly selects a fixed $\theta$ percent of the words in the LLM-generated text, and changes the first letter to uppercase if originally lowercase, and vice versa.

-\paragraph{Number Swap \cite{bhat2020effectively}} first searches through the text, and captures all numerical digits in the LLM-generated text.
-Then, randomly selects fixed $\theta$ percent of the digits and replace them with a randomly selected digit from 0 to 9.
+\textbf{Number Swap.} \cite{bhat2020effectively} first searches through the text, and captures all numerical digits in the LLM-generated text.
+Then, randomly selects a fixed $\theta$ percent of the digits and replaces them with a randomly selected digit from 0 to 9.

-\paragraph{Whitespace Addition \cite{cai2023evade,gagiano2021robustness}} captures all the spaces between tokens, randomly selects a fixed $\theta$ percent of the spaces, and inserts one additional space to each selected space.
+\textbf{Whitespace Addition.} \cite{cai2023evade,gagiano2021robustness} capture all the spaces between tokens, randomly select a fixed $\theta$ percent of the spaces, and insert one additional space to each selected space.
 Note that since the sampling is performed with replacement, the same inter-token space can be chosen multiple times, resulting in a possible insertion of more than one extra space between tokens.

-\paragraph{Paraphrasing \cite{krishna2023paraphrasing,sadasivan2023can}} transforms the source LLM-generated text into an alternative text with the same semantic content (i.e., the conveyed meaning is equivalent, but the content is statistically and stylistically different). \cite{dugan2024raid} uses the paraphrasing method in \cite{krishna2023paraphrasing}'s DIPPER-11B using their HuggingFace repository.
+\textbf{Paraphrasing.} \cite{krishna2023paraphrasing,sadasivan2023can} transform the source LLM-generated text into an alternative text with the same semantic content (i.e., the conveyed meaning is equivalent, but the content is statistically and stylistically different). \cite{dugan2024raid} uses the paraphrasing method in \cite{krishna2023paraphrasing}'s DIPPER-11B using their HuggingFace repository.
 DIPPER-11B is a paraphrasing model built on the T5-XXL architecture.
 The process includes two control parameters: one for lexical diversity (a measure of the variety of the words used in the text) and another for reordering, which adjusts syntactic transformation.
 DIPPER-11B encodes the LLM-generated text as input and then decodes a paraphrase as output. \cite{dugan2024raid} uses the default setting from \cite{krishna2023paraphrasing} to apply the paraphrasing attack on all texts in the dataset.